top of page

 In 1996, the Odrobina family donated the Weller schoolhouse to the Chesterfield Historical Society.
 The school and the outhouse were moved from the original location of Gratiot and 22 Mile Road to the Historical Village in August 1996.
 The outhouse from the school has been rebuilt and stands alongside the school building.
 An annex was added to the back of the schoolhouse for a furnace, restroom and storage.
 The bell tower was rebuilt in 2021 in honor of the 25th anniversary of the schoolhouse move.

-Why it the school nicknamed Weller?
+Why is the school nicknamed Weller?

 Elisha Weller owned the land on which Chesterfield District Number 1 Fractional School was situated.
 In May 1831, Weller purchased three 80 acre parcels of farmland in what would become Chesterfield Township from the United States Government.